Battle of Burkersdorf (1866): Rudersdorf (Rubínovice)

-Having been ordered by Glabenz to march towards Radec and not knowing the outcome of the fighting at Burkersdorf (Střítež), Colonel Grivicic at 12:00 AM reached the hamlet of Rudersdorf (today Rubínovice within Trutnov-Starý Rokytník), where he stood poised between the 1st and 2nd Prussian Guard Divisions.
+Having been ordered by Glabenz to march towards Radec and not knowing the outcome of the fighting at Burkersdorf (Střítež), Colonel Grivicic at 12:00 AM reached the hamlet of Rudersdorf (today Rubínovice within Trutnov-Starý Rokytník), where he stood poised between the 1st and 2nd Prussian Guard divisions.
 At Rudersdorf Grivicic encountered a Prussian battalion which had been detached as flank protection.
 Assuming he was faced by an entire division, Grivicic took up a defensive position against the Prussian battalion.
 By 1:00 PM, having understood his mistake, Grivicic restarted a cautious advance against the Prussian line, which had been reinforced by a second battalion and later by the 4th Guards Brigade.
 Failing to make headway against the Dreyse needle gun, Grivicic halted the advance and then retreated towards the town, which was then fought over house-to-house.
 As three new Prussian Guard battalions appeared and turned his right flank, making the brigade collapse and disperse.
 In all, Grivicic brigade lost 2512 men and was effectively destroyed.

+Archaeology

+In 2025, during construction of the D11 motorway, archaeologists discovered three mass graves from the Battle of Burkersdorf.
+Two of the graves, near Střítež, were Prussian.
+These graves had ten soldiers total, and also parts of uniforms, weapons, and a pocket coffee grinder.
+The other grave, near Studenec, was Austrian.
+It had 23 soldiers, and also parts of uniforms, weapons, and a silver pocket watch.
+There was a saber scabbard fitting in this grave, suggesting that one of the dead was a non-commissioned officer.